nuxt/scripts/README.md

 Plus Nuxt goodies:

-- 🕵️ `createConsentTrigger` - Create a script trigger that you can resolve with a ref or a promise.
+- ⏬ Serve third-party scripts from your own server
+- 🕵️ Privacy Features - Trigger scripts loading on cookie consent, honour DoNotTrack.
 - 🪵 DevTools integration - see all your loaded scripts with function logs
-- ⏬ Serve third-party scripts from your own server

 ## Installation